Susan Morrice

-Susan Morrice (born 1952) is a Northern Irish geologist, explorer, and entrepreneur.
-She is a long time promoter of the Educo Cult.
+Susan Morrice (born 1952 or 1953) is a Northern Irish geologist, explorer, and entrepreneur.
+She was the first to find oil in commercial quantities in Belize and is one of the founding members of BNE (Belize Natural Energy).
+Later on she started XJet Worldwide.
 She received a MoD degree in geology from Trinity College Dublin.
-She is the first woman/person to have found oil in commercial quantities in Belize and is one of the founding members of BNE (Belize Natural Energy).
-Later on she started XJet Worldwide.
+She has promoted Educo Seminars.

 Early life

 She was born and raised in Belfast, Northern Ireland and is the elder sister of Jane Morrice.
-She currently resides in Denver and has two daughters, Hannah and Clare.
 Her interest in geology stems from her childhood memories.
 "My attraction to geology was nature.
 As a young girl in Ireland, dashing about the rocks, playing in the waves...
 I was just fascinated."
 As a child, she visited popular geological sites with her family, which made her develop a passion for rocks and soils.
 She later decided to pursue a career in Geology when she learned it was a profession.
-She recalls thinking, “I’m going to do that”.
+She recalls thinking, "I’m going to do that".
 During her post secondary education, the movement of tectonic plates was an emerging study.
 She later learned how the Geology industry works when she started traveling around the world for an American-Canadian stratigraphic.
 By discovering the world and the industry, she developed a strong interest in mapping and the geological aspects of new areas like farmlands.

 Education

 Morrice attended grammar school at Ashleigh School, which is now called Hunterhouse College.
 She was one of four women during her first year who studied Natural Sciences at Trinity College Dublin, and later specialised in geology.
 Morrice graduated in 1976 with a Bachelor of Arts (honors) in Natural Science/Geology.
 During her time of education, continental drift was becoming a more accepted theory.
 The geological world was evolving and changing due to new concepts coming to life and becoming more relevant.
 Morrice pointed out, “geology was really evolving."
-Unfortunately, Morrice had failed her first year of college.
+Morrice failed her first year of college.
 Through a recommendation and push from her Geology professor, she was given the chance to redo her first year.
-Due to financial burden of post- secondary she got a job at Captain Americas (restaurant) while redoing her first year.
+Due to financial burden of post- secondary she got a job at the restaurant Captain Americas while redoing her first year.
 Through experience from Captain Americas, Susan attributes that success comes from hard work.